jl908069/GUMsley_Sum/mdata/GUM_conversation_retirement.md

 		I wanna know how you birds got on that board, if you're not political appointees.

-ANGELA: 	Mm.
+Speaker B: 	Mm.

-DORIS:  	Oh my.
+Speaker A:  	Oh my.

-ANGELA: 	Can I grow some basil?
+Speaker B: 	Can I grow some basil?
         	From seed?

 SAM:    	Yes,